breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

 #### 3.Run Local Browser

+Run the URL localhost:8000 in your browser and you will see your application displayed.

+???+ question "Why Localhost:8000?"

-!!! note "Note: Run the URL localhost:8000 in your browser(We are using 8000 but you may choose your own as long as you use it throughout your entire application)"
+    We are using 8000 but you may choose your own as long as you use it throughout your entire application.

-You will be able to see your html form.
+Your HTML will be what is displayed in your browser window.

 !!! example "Example: Browser URL"
 <!-- screenshot of browser with inputs -->